Add authentication to an application

 Once this is verified the branch can be merged.

-Prior to deploying to staging and production you should inform 2nd line so they are prepared for any problems.
+Prior to deploying to staging and production, you should inform Technical 2nd Line so they are prepared for any problems.
 For each environment you deploy to you should repeat the same checks that authentication is enabled and that the application is still successfully processing requests.